 I believe that if you can set up a CFD simulation and solve it, you can tackle the challenges of today we face in engineering and science.
 But if you can write your own solver, you can devise new algorithms and implement new models to tackle the unsolved challenges of tomorrow!

 We need more capable CFD engineers and scientists, and I hope this ebook will get you started towards CFD mastery!
 Are you ready to be part of our CFD community?
-Then, leave your name and email address below.
+Then, leave your name and email address in the form above.